Introduction

 An exact match occurs when the field value in a lead record is exactly the same as the field value of an account record.
 Exact matching rules should be used for unique identifying fields, such as an email domain.
 This is a standard, basic rule type to use when automating lead-to-account matching.

 While exact matches are useful to begin filtering what account a lead may belong to, they’re not always sufficient for making correct matches alone.
-This is especially true for larger organizations with subsidiaries that ultimately belong under the same hierarchy.
+This is especially true for larger organizations with subsidiaries that ultimately belong under the same parent account hierarchy.

 For example, if subsidiaries are distinct by region, all email domains for employees may be the same, but each lead will still need to be matched to its own unique account.